 - By comparison, in a patient below 70 years with a suPAR level above 9 ng/mL, the risk of dying within 30 and 90-days is 19.7% and 27.6%, respectively2.

 suPAR and clinical signs

-An RCT including more than 16.000 acute medical patients showed that patients who had the suPAR level measured (suPAR group) were significantly more often discharged within 24 hours of admittance compared to patients without suPAR levels measured (control group).
-Furthermore, the mean length of hospital stay in the suPAR group was 6,5 hours shorter compared to control group (p<0.05).6
+A randomized controlled trial including more than 16.000 acute medical patients showed that patients who had their suPAR level measured (suPAR group) were significantly more often discharged within 24 hours of admittance compared to patients without suPAR levels measured (control group).
+Furthermore, the mean length of hospital stay in the suPAR group was 6,5 hours shorter compared to the control group (p<0.05).6

 Although significantly more patients were discharged within 24 hours, there was no increased mortality among these patients.
-In those who were discharged with suPAR, 30-day mortality was 1,3% and in the control arm it was 1,8% (p=0.08).
-The suPAR AUC for 30-day mortality among the patients discharged within 24 hours was 0.92.7 Further analysis of the triage data showed that the Youden index was 5,9 ng/ml.
-Triaging patients down with suPAR below and up above the Youden index (5,9 ng/ml) resulted in 34% more patients triaged green
+In those discharged with suPAR, 30-day mortality was 1,3%, and in the control arm, it was 1,8% (p=0.08).
+The suPAR AUC for 30-day mortality among the patients discharged within 24 hours was 0.92.7.
+Further analysis of the triage data showed that the Youden index was 5,9 ng/mL.
+Triaging patients with suPAR below and above the Youden index (5,9 ng/mL) resulted in 34% more patients triaged green (Figure 3).